Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Methodology

 \section{Methodology}

-We propose \emph{Distance-Guided Reinforcement Learning} (DGRL), a new algorithm that decouples the search for high-value actions from the policy update, enabling reinforcement learning in action spaces with up to $10^{20}$ candidates.
-Designed for integration into off-policy actor-critic architectures -- e.g., Deep Deterministic Policy Gradients (DDPG) -- our approach introduces a volumetric projection loop composed of two synergistic components: \textit{Sampled Dynamic Neighborhoods} (SDN) and \textit{Distance-Based Updates} (DBU).
-SDN constructs a trust region, identifying high-value regions without the axial blindness of prior grid-based methods, while DBU performs a denoised projection within the relaxed action space.
-The actor generates a continuous proto-action that SDN uses as the starting point of a stochastic, volumetric search to identify the discrete execution action.
-Instead of backpropagating through high-variance discrete selections, DBU transforms the actor’s objective into a stable regression task.
-By minimizing the distance to a high-value target constructed from perturbed neighborhood samples, we decouple gradient variance from the total cardinality $|\mathcal{A}|$, ensuring stable convergence following the aggregate density of the discovered manifold.
+We propose \emph{Distance-Guided Reinforcement Learning} (DGRL), a new algorithm for RL in action spaces with up to $10^{20}$ candidates.
+An off-policy actor-critic algorithm, our approach introduces a volumetric projection loop composed of two synergistic components: \textit{Sampled Dynamic Neighborhoods} (SDN) and \textit{Distance-Based Updates} (DBU).
+The actor generates a continuous proto-action that SDN uses as the starting point of a Chebyshev-constrained critic-based stochastic search to identify the discrete execution action.
+DBU updates the actor by minimizing the distance between the proto-action and a high-value target action constructed from perturbed action samples.